 4. Add a Splash of Color

-Sometimes all it takes to make a backyard pop is to add some color.
+Sometimes all it takes is a splash of color to make your backyard pop.

-This can be as simple as painting planters to give your garden a more contemporary look, or giving wood, metal or plastic chairs a fresh coat of paint.
-To save even more on this budget backyard landscaping project, reuse leftover paint from previous projects instead of buying new paints.
+This can be as simple as painting planters to give your garden a contemporary look, or giving wood and metal chairs a fresh coat of paint.
+To save even more on this budget backyard landscaping project, reuse leftover paint instead of buying new ones.

 You can also add a quick splash of color in the form of flowers or foliage, positioning them on a deck, patio, at an entryway or tucked into a planting bed.